renanvaz/assetfy/README.md

 ##### Why should i convert a Flash MovieClip instead of using the standard workflow of Starling?
 - Flash MovieClip can be drawn with vectors.
 Resize!
 - Flash MovieClip can contain action script in their frames.
 - Flash MovieClip can contain effects, filters and color corrections.
+In the end it will become a single Bitmap.
 - You only need to change your MovieClip animation and export it again...
 Is not necessary to generate SpriteSheet Bitmap and XML to import in Starling.

 ## Its easy!
 Its simple!
 Its awesome!